 Sporting injuries, vehicular accidents, and other traumatic situations can result in a knocked-out tooth.
 If this occurs, see if you can locate the tooth and carefully wash it off; avoid handling the root if you can.
 Next, try to replace the tooth back into the open socket.
 If this isn’t feasible, keep the tooth soaked in milk or saltwater and call us right away.
 In some cases, a knocked-out tooth can be re-implanted successfully.
 To do this, it is important to get to the dentist office as soon as possible.

 If decay or damage reaches the pulp chamber, an abscess can develop.
 This may be indicated by a pimple-like lesion on the gums or a large, swollen jaw.
 It is important to have this situation addressed right away, as infection can spread to adjacent teeth and other parts of the body.
-Call us immediately to schedule an appointment so your emergency dentist in Lone Tree can remedy the problem.
+Call us immediately to schedule an appointment so your emergency dentist in Denver can remedy the problem.
 In the meantime, take over-the-counter anti-inflammatories, such as ibuprofen or naproxen and apply a cold compress to the area in 20-minute increments.

 Soft Tissue Trauma

 When trauma occurs to the lips, cheeks, tongue, or other area of soft tissue, it can be concerning.
 Gently rinse the area to determine the severity of the laceration and call us for further instruction.
 If the trauma is severe, we will instruct you to either come to our office or visit your nearest emergency room.

 A broken jaw is serious and can lead to a number of other oral health concerns.
 If you sustain this type of injury, it is important to head to your local emergency room right away.
 Once the immediate concerns have been addressed, schedule an appointment at our office to discuss any other necessary treatment.